-- Overall, 1,340 applications were received by 30 September.
-Of these applications, 41% were received in August and 59% in September [Table 1]. - In total, 960 applications were processed by 30 September, the majority of which were processed in September due to the benefit launching mid-August.
-Of the processed applications, 16% were authorised, 82% were denied, and 2% were withdrawn [Table 1]. - The percentage of approved applications increased from 7% in August to 20% in September. - Preliminary investigation into management information revealed that the majority of denied applications failed one or both of the following eligibility criteria: - In receipt of a qualifying benefit for at least 6 months prior to finding employment. - Out of work for at least 6 months prior to finding employment.

-In order to meet the second of these criteria, the offer date of the job included within an application must be on or after the 17 August 2020.
-A substantial number of the applications processed within the publication period included a job offer date prior to this date and were denied for this reason.
-Additional communications have been put in place to ensure clients are aware that, whilst applications can be made up to three months after the date of a job offer, the date of job offer must be on or after 17th August 2020 to be eligible.
+- Overall, 2,445 applications were received by 31 December.
+The highest monthly total of applications received remains 790 in September 2020, which was the first full month following the launch of Job Start Payment.
+There were 430 applications received in each of October and November, followed by 245 applications in December.
+[Table 1]. - In total, 2,095 applications were processed by 31 December.
+Of these, 670 were processed in September.
+The number applications processed reduced from 430 in October to 305 in December.
+Of all processed applications, 33% were authorised, 65% were denied, and 2% were withdrawn [Table 1]. - The percentage of authorised applications increased monthly from 7% in August to 56% in November.
+In December, 50% of processed applications were authorised. - Preliminary investigation into management information revealed that, since the launch of the benefit, the majority of denied applications failed one or both of the following eligibility criteria: - In receipt of a qualifying benefit for at least 6 months prior to finding employment. - Out of work for at least 6 months prior to finding employment. - In order to meet the second of these criteria, the offer date of the job included within an application must be on or after the 17 August 2020.
+A substantial number of the applications processed within August and September included a job offer date prior to this date and were denied for this reason.
+Additional communications were put in place to ensure clients are aware that, whilst applications can be made up to three months after the date of a job offer, the date of job offer must be on or after 17 August 2020 to be eligible.
+The number of applications denied due to the job offer being prior to 17 August 2020 reduced substantially from October 2020 onward.